yjunechoe/yjunechoe/README.md

 I am a Ph.D.
 Student in Linguistics at the University of Pennsylvania, studying various topics in psycholinguistics and acquisition.

-I'm also a data visualization hobbyist and like to dabble in R/ggplot and JS/D3.
-I share some of my side projects on [Twitter](https://twitter.com/yjunechoe).
+I'm also a data visualization hobbyist and like to dabble in R/ggplot and JS/D3 in my free time.
+I share some of my projects on [Twitter](https://twitter.com/yjunechoe).

 ### Research